davidhassell/cfdm/docs/source/geometries.rst

 ----

-:ref:`Geometries <TODO>` in netCDF datasets are always compressed to save space, but the CF data model views them in their uncompressed form, as for other types of compressed netCDF variables.
+For some geospatial applications, data values are associated with a `geometry`_, which is a spatial representation of a real-world feature, for instance a time-series of areal average precipitation over a watershed.
+Geometries are a generalization of cell bounds that allows for points, lines or polygons; and they may include several disjoint parts.

-This compression uses either continguous, indexed or indexed contiguous ragged array techniques, although their netCDF encoding differs compared to :ref:`discrete sampling geometries
+Geometries in netCDF datasets are always compressed to save space, but the CF data model views them in their uncompressed form, as is the case for other types of compressed netCDF variables.

-<Discrete-sampling-geometries>`.
+This compression uses either continguous, indexed or indexed contiguous ragged array techniques which are similar to those used for :ref:`discrete sampling geometries <Discrete-sampling-geometries>`, but their netCDF encoding is different.

 This is illustrated with the file ``geometry.nc`` (:download:`download
 <netcdf_files/geometry.nc>`, TODO kB) [#files]_: